fbpx

 2008

 The Foundling opens the first charter school in the nation specifically designed to meet the needs of children involved with the child welfare system.
-Haven Academy’s scholars consistently outperform similar schools in academic tests, and a special trauma-informed curriculum ensures that their social and emotional needs are met as well.
+Haven Academy’s scholars consistently outperform similar schools in academic tests, and our approach ensures that their social and emotional needs are met as well.
 In 2017, the school expanded to include a middle school, and now educates children from pre-kindergarten through eighth grade.
 Learn more about Mott Haven Academy Charter School.

 2014